 Oklahoma Leopold Conservation Award Seeks Nominees

-Sand County Foundation and national sponsor American Farmland Trust present the Leopold Conservation Award to private landowners in 24 states for extraordinary achievement in voluntary conservation.
-In Oklahoma the $10,000 award is presented with Oklahoma Cattlemen’s Association, Noble Research Institute, Oklahoma Farm Bureau Foundation for Agriculture, ITC Great Plains, Oklahoma Conservation Commission, and the U.S. Department of Agriculture’s Natural Resources Conservation Service.
+Sand County Foundation and national sponsor American Farmland Trust present the Leopold Conservation Award to private landowners in 25 states for extraordinary achievement in voluntary conservation.
+In Oklahoma the $10,000 award is presented with Noble Research Institute, Oklahoma Farm Bureau Foundation for Agriculture, ITC Great Plains, Oklahoma Conservation Commission, and the U.S. Department of Agriculture’s Natural Resources Conservation Service.

 Nominations may be submitted on behalf of a landowner, or landowners may apply themselves.
-Applications are reviewed by an independent panel of agricultural and conservation leaders.
+Applications are reviewed by an independent panel of agricultural and conservation leaders from Oklahoma.
 The application can be found at www.sandcountyfoundation.org/ApplyLCA.

 “The Leopold Conservation Award is the highest acknowledgement a farmer or rancher can receive,” said Sarah Blaney, Oklahoma Association of Conservation Districts Executive Director.
 “It is an excellent opportunity to highlight the incredible work of Oklahoma’s land stewards.”